yushan-li/yushan-li.github.io/_pages/about.md

 # Latest News

+- 2024, Dec 4: One co-author paper was accepted by Automatica, congratulations to Tao Xu!
+- 2024, Nov 16: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper!
+- 2024, Jul 28: One co-author paper was awarded the **Honorable Mention of Poster Paper Award at Chinese Control Conference 2024**, congratulations to Kexiang Mao!
+- 2024, Jun 19: I have joined the Division of Decision and Control Systems, KTH Royal Institute of Technique, as a Postdoc Researcher.
+- 2024, Jun 18: One co-author paper was accepted by IEEE Journal of Selected Topics in Signal Processing (JSTSP), congratulations to Zitong Wang!
+- 2024, May 23: Yushan Li has successfully defended his doctoral dissertation!
 - 2023, Dec 14: Yushan Li was awarded Shanghai Jiao Tong University “**Academic Star**” (only 10 persons per year), congratulations!
 - 2023, Nov 5: Yushan Li was invited to present the latest works at the 2023 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates in Hangzhou, China, and received the **Best Oral Presentation Award**.
 - 2023, Oct 21: Yushan was invited to give a **keynote speech** at The 7th SJTU-FDU Joint Information Technology Academic Forum.
 - 2023, Sep 25: Yushan Li was awarded the 2023 National Scholarship for Graduates.
-- 2023, Aug 4: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!
-- 2023, Mar 6: Yushan Li has won the 2022 Shanghai Association of Automation Best Paper Award (the IEEE T-RO'22 paper), congratulations!
-- 2023, Mar 4: One paper was accepted by IFAC World Congress 2023, congratulations!
-- 2023, Jan 9: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!
-- 2022, Dec 3: Yushan Li was invited to present latest works at 2022 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates.
-- 2022, Sep 25:  Yushan Li was awarded the 2022 National Scholarship for Graduates.
 <details>
 <summary>See earlier news</summary>
+&emsp;- &nbsp;2023, Aug 4: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!

+&emsp;- &nbsp;2023, Mar 6: Yushan Li has won the 2022 Shanghai Association of Automation Best Paper Award (the IEEE T-RO'22 paper), congratulations!

+&emsp;- &nbsp;2023, Mar 4: One paper was accepted by IFAC World Congress 2023, congratulations!

+&emsp;- &nbsp;2023, Jan 9: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations!

+&emsp;- &nbsp;2022, Dec 3: Yushan Li was invited to present latest works at 2022 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates.

+&emsp;- &nbsp;2022, Sep 25:  Yushan Li was awarded the 2022 National Scholarship for Graduates.

 &emsp;- &nbsp;2022, Aug 19:  One paper is accepted by IEEE Transactions on Robotics (T-RO), congratulations! <br/>

 &emsp;- &nbsp;2022, Jul 16:  One paper is accepted by 2022 IEEE Conference on Decision and Control (CDC), congratulations! <br/>

 &emsp;- &nbsp;2022, Feb 1:  My personal website is online.